guigrpa/storyboard/README.md

 // 2016-03-09T16:31:52.231Z             db INFO  Fetching item 26...
 ```

 We recommend using the popular [chalk](https://github.com/chalk/chalk) library by Sindre Sorhus.
 Chalk is automatically extended by Storyboard for use in the browser.
-If you use another ANSI-color library, make sure it's universal and doesn't disable itself in the browser.
+If you prefer another ANSI-color library, make sure it's universal and doesn't disable itself in the browser.

 ### Attachments

-Attach anything that might provide context to your logs: an object, an array, an exception, a simple value...
+Attach anything to your logs that might provide additional context: an object, an array, an exception, a simple value...
 Don't worry about circular references!
-Use the `attach` option to show attachments as a tree in the console, or `attachInline` to show a more compact, `JSON.stringify`ed version of the object.
+Use the `attach` option to display attachments as a tree, or `attachInline` for a more compact, `JSON.stringify`ed version.

 You can also use the `attachLevel` option to control the (severity) level of the detailed object logs (by default: the same level of the main logged line).